mkdocstrings/griffe/docs/guide/users/navigating.md

 ## Aliases

-Aliases represent indirections, such as objects imported from elsewhere, or attribute and methods inherited from parent classes.
+Aliases represent indirections, such as objects imported from elsewhere, attributes, or methods inherited from parent classes.
 They are pointers to the object they represent.
 The path of the object they represent is stored in their [`target_path`][griffe.Alias.target_path] attribute.
 Once they are resolved, the target object can be accessed through their [`target`][griffe.Alias.target] attribute.

 Aliases can be found in objects' members.
 Each object can also access its own aliases (the aliases pointing at it) through its [`aliases`][griffe.Object.aliases] attribute.
 This attribute is a dictionary whose keys are the aliases paths and values are the aliases themselves.